 2. Can I use my laptop as a digital signage player?

 If you are looking only to use digital signage for a presentation or an event then yes you can use a laptop.
 Simply connect it to the TV via HDMI and turn your presentation on.

 1. What is the cost of a digital signage player?

 Digital signage media players range in prices from $30 – $1,250

 2. Where can I buy a digital signage player?

 3. What should I look for when buy a digital signage players?

 Always make sure the digital signage player will run the digital signage software that you choose to use.
 Ask the software provider if they’ve tested the media player and approved it.
-Always remember that sometimes the cheapest in price is the best.
+Always remember that sometimes the cheapest in price is not the best.
 The last you need is for the digital signage player to stop working.